Akshaya2302/Daily-C-program/README.md

 22nd Dec
 Due to my IA2 i didn't practice C code for one week.
 Today i have learnt about continue and break statement in w3schools.
+24th Dec
+Today i will learn about theory and then i will solve some problems.